×

 Limited Hardware Support

-Solaris offers a wide range of hardware support, but it was primarily optimized for SPARC and x86 servers.
+Sun Solaris platform offers a wide range of hardware support, but it was primarily optimized for SPARC and x86 servers.
 This can be a drawback for businesses that use other architectures and have limited hardware support.
 Moreover, finding compatible Solaris hardware can be challenging as the IT market is now looking for more diverse platforms.

 Market Competitions